lidangzzz/R55-is-NOT-43/README.md

 Still the probablity of finding valid graph that prove R(5,5) ≠ 43 is extremely small, but from the perspective of volunteer-computing, it's much easier than the traversal of all graph networks.

-# 4. How is the serveless volunteer computing architecture designed?